An excerpt of the book Heartland by Mort Sahl

 1 Senator Gravel wrote these words in August 1971 for the introduction to The Pentagon Papers (Boston: Beacon Press Books, 1971).
 They were timely and applicable then.
 The reader cannot help but note that they are equally timely and applicable to the more recent Iranian "hostages for arms" controversy and even to Desert Storm.

-An excerpt from the book In Retrospect by Robert S. McNamara
+An excerpt of the book In Retrospect by Robert S. McNamara

 Times Books, 1995 - 1st edition, hard cover